andriasw/irvine-8e-notes/README.md

 ## Disclaimer

 I am in China, so I bought the Chinese reprint.
-If you are in China, please consider buying the reprint instead of using (or using only) pirated digital copies, one of the reasons being Pearson has stopped releasing PDFs with print layout.
+If you are in China, please consider buying the reprint instead of using (or using only) pirated digital copies, one of the reasons being Pearson has stopped releasing PDFs with print layout, and I would refer to the book using page numbers of the reprint, including [the errata list I keep](Errata.md).

 There is a Chinese translation the the eighth edition coming later this year, and according to what the publisher (China Machine Press) said in the 'recommended books' section at the end of the reprint, it would be available in the first half of the year.
 Despite that, I highly recommend buying the original English reprint rather than the translated version.